Rookout/deployment-examples/java-aws-lambda-maven/README.md

 </dependencies>
 ```

-IMPORTANT: the com.sun.tools is from nuiton repository. ("http://maven.nuiton.org/release/")
+NOTE: the com.sun.tools repository is taken from the nuiton repository - (http://maven.nuiton.org/release/).

-Make sure you reference the following repository
+Make sure you reference the following repository:

 ``` xml
 <repositories>